hsieh672/Watermark/README.md

 row=1;
 ```
 ## Create a watermark of the original image
-The size of the watermark is the row_end * col_end
+The size of the watermark is the row_end * col_end.
 ```sh
 for i=1:row_end
     for m=1:col_end